krstivoja/Projects-folders-listing/README.md

 # Projects-folders-listing
 Nicely styled projects folders list with icon and option to open admin link if you are using CMS.

-Project include:
+Project include 2 folders:
-* Php file with login or without login screen and listed projects folders
+* One with login and one without login screen.
+Both have:
 * SCSS File with mobile and desktop brakepoint
 * Generated CSS file